kalebruscitti/kalebruscitti.github.io/_posts/2024-12-18-perplexity-research.md

 science, I strongly suggest that you avoid using LLM/AI tools and focus instead on building your own expertise, at least while you're doing course work.

+### Limitations & Room for Improvement {#limitations}

+One caveat to all the praise I've given LLM search this far, is that it only really works for very well-known mathematics.
+If the result you need is "in the standard literature" then the LLM will find it.
+However, Perplexity's search does not have access to the primary sources.
+The major reference textbooks, and more importantly, preprints and peer-reviewed publications, are not readily available to LLM search.

+Instead, the results that Perplexity sorts through are human-made secondary material like course notes, presentation slides and StackOverflow posts.
+For more niche questions, the result you seek may be in the literature, but if nobody has posted about it online, Perplexity won't find it.

+In principle, the concept of LLM search could be combined with advances in machine-learning for topic modeling to build a really powerful tool for searching the literature.
+I am envisioning using LLM vectorizers and then tools like UMAP and HDBSCAN to get some semantic-embedding of all the papers on arXiv, and then using this as a database for the retrieval that Perplexity performs.
+I'd be surprised if someone is not already working on this.

 ### Hallucination Risks and Responsible Usage {#responsible-usage}

 I would be remiss to speak positively about the usage of LLM tools in academia